DarienLibrary/website_content/content/_finished/caregivers_initiative/caregivers.md

 <div class="col-md-6">

 ### Book Recommendations
-View a [list of books](https://dar.to/2TPWqdq "list of books") to complement our 2019 Caregiving Initiative.
+View a list of [non-fiction](https://dar.to/2TPWqdq "non-fiction books") and [fiction](https://dar.to/347DGL6 "fiction") books to complement our 2019 Caregiving Initiative.
 <br />
 <br />
 </div>